 Strategies to promote student development and productive course climate

-In the previous part, we discussed six strategies to promote student development and a productive course climate.
-Today we are going to discuss the next five strategies.
+In the previous part, we discussed how course climate influences students’ learning.
+Today, we will talk about the strategies to promote student development and a productive course climate.

-Today we discussed five strategies to promote student development and a productive climate.
-We can discuss the next five strategies in the next part.
+Today we discussed six strategies to promote students’ development and a productive course climate.
+We can discuss the next set of strategies in the coming episode.